KaizakiRyu/CMPT459Project-RentalListingAnalysis/README.md

 - `conda install -c anaconda nltk`
 - `conda install -c conda-forge textblob`

-For marking purposes, you can download project folder in a `zip` file here: [https://csil-git1.cs.surrey.sfu.ca/pdnguyen/cmpt459project/tree/master](url)

 ## Code Execution

 Open notebook by navigating to project folder (extracted) then run `jupyter notebook` in the command line.
 The folder should consists of the following files: